Documentation — v0.9.4

 macOS

+The macOS DMG is Developer ID signed and Apple notarised.
 On first launch, macOS may ask you to confirm you want to open a downloaded application.
 Click Open.
-This is a standard macOS security prompt — Saj Browse is signed and notarised.
+This is a standard macOS security prompt — the app has been verified by Apple.

 Windows